josephfrazier/prettier_d/README.md

 let g:neoformat_only_msg_on_error = 1
 ```

+Then, make sure you've started the server: `prettier_d start`.

 If you're in a repository that has `prettier` in its `node_modules/`, this will format your code:

 * before each save